ratiphi/feedback-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the JSON-Server mock backend.
+This is requred for the frontend to work properly.
+Run this command in a separate terminal window.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\